TCM's Jacqueline Stewart puts Black film history in focus

 “Having Jacqueline at the table, she’s a voice in driving the programing selections,” Changnon said.
 “She’s really great in pointing us to things that we might not have thought of before, not only films, but also other experts who can really bring life to these movies.”

-Stewart, whose academic focus is on silent films and Black cinema, was a TCM guest before she was brought in to host the newly created “Silent Sunday Nights” showcase for domestic and international films and shorts.
+Stewart, whose academic focus is on silent films and Black cinema, was a TCM guest before she was brought in as the first host of the ongoing “Silent Sunday Nights” showcase for domestic and international films and shorts.

 In 2021, the newly opened Academy Museum of Motion Pictures in Los Angeles named her its chief artistic and programming executive, with a portfolio including screenings, exhibitions and educational outreach.
 (Stewart is on sabbatical from the cinema and media studies department at the University of Chicago, where she earned a doctorate degree in English).